pUrGe12/MLBxG-extension/README.md

 > What can you do with duxMLB?

 **duxMLB** offers two features
-1. Panel page: For when you are watching a YouTube match.
+1. Panel page: For when you are watching a YouTube match. (can be later extended to others as well)
 2. Options page: For predicting your MLB future by comparing you to top players!

 There is also a `guide` page which explains how the site was made and contains all the techincal explanations.